robolab-cise/Flood-Monitoring/README.md

 The _flood_monitor_ folder we have uploaded to this repository is a folder located inside the _catkin_ws_ folder of the ROS environment.
 To download the whole folder, find the green **Code** button near the top of the page and click on it.
 A pop-up menu will appear showing an option to **Download ZIP**.
 A _flood_monitor.zip_ file will be downloaded to your computer.
 The zip file will contain all the files and folders listed in this repository under the _flood_monitor_ folder.

 ### Note
-- README.md files are Github readme files that are required by the platform.
+- README.md files are Github readme files that are required by Github.
+You can ignore this files when the project folder is copied to _catkin_ws_ folder.